-Advanced Encryption Standard
+Advanced Encryption Standard (AES) - History

-- The Data Encryption Standard (DES) was designed to encipher sensitive but not classified data. - The standard has been issued in 1977. - In 1998, a design for a computer system and software that could break any DES-enciphered message within a few days was published. - By 1999, it was clear that the DES no longer provided the same level of security it had 10 years earlier, and the search was on for a new, stronger cipher. - This new cipher is called Advanced Encryption Standard (AES). - AES has been approved for Secret or even Top Secret information by the NSA.
+- The Data Encryption Standard (DES) was designed to encipher sensitive but not classified data. - The standard has been issued in 1977. - In 1998, a design for a computer system and software that could break any DES-enciphered message within a few days was published. - By 1999, it was clear that the DES no longer provided the same level of security it had 10 years earlier, and the search was on for a new, stronger cipher. - AES Rijndael was a winner of U.S. National Institute of Standards and Technology bid for advanced encryptions. - AES has been approved for Secret or even Top Secret information by the NSA.